Deadline: May 31, 2023

 - The Legacy of the Silk Roads and Contemporary Issues

-Proposals should be submitted in English and sent to: [email protected]
+Proposals should be submitted in English and sent by e-mail to: [email protected]

 For more information, visit UNESCO.